XOR-SABER/Lyric-Generator/README.md

 #### Windows:
 1. Install required tools: Ensure you have MinGW-w64 and GNU Make installed.
 2. Open a terminal: Open a command prompt or Git Bash.
-3. Navigate to project directory: cd path/to/your/project
+3. Navigate to project /bin/ directory.
 4. Run make: make

 #### macOS:
 1. Install Xcode command-line tools: Open a Terminal and run xcode-select --install.
-2. Navigate to project directory: cd path/to/your/project
+2. Navigate to project /bin/ directory.
 3. Run make: make

 #### Linux:
 1. Install required tools: Ensure you have GCC or Clang and Make installed.
-2. Navigate to project directory: cd path/to/your/project
+2. Navigate to project /bin/ directory.
+3. Run make: make

 ## What is a markov chain